PixelCyber/Thor/demo-en/demo_list.md

 #### Why need a "Thor SSL CA" certificate

-HTTPS decryption need the "Thor SSL CA" installed and trusted by iOS system to perform a MiTM for HTTPS traffics.
+HTTPS decryption need the "Thor SSL CA" installed and trusted by system to perform a MiTM for HTTPS traffics.

  A root certificate to perform a MiTM for decoding HTTPS traffics is an unique and standard common view and technology.